cyberbotics/webots/docs/guide/web-streaming.md

 The web interface displays a toolbar with the following items:

-- **Simulation time**: this item indicates the current simulation time on the first line.
+- **Simulation time**: this item indicates the current simulation time.
-The second line is not used with this streaming solution.
 - ![](images/web_interface_quit.png =25x25) **Quit**: close the Webots web view.
 - ![](images/web_interface_reset.png =25x25) **Reset**: reset the simulation and the viewpoint.
 - ![](images/web_interface_step.png =26x26) **Step**: execute one step of the simulation.